 First interview with Valentine Cornu: creator of Alba

-Hardworking and ambitious, Valentine shares her amazing journey and her vision of entrepreneurship through this interview. 🎤
+Hardworking and ambitious, Valentine shares her amazing journey and her vision of entrepreneurship in this interview.

 In a few words, what is your background?

-Thank you for the interview, I'm happy to share my journey with you.
-So, I did all my schooling in Belgium until I was 15.
-Then, I went to England where I took my baccalaureate at 18.
-I hated school, so I asked the director to do two years in one.
-He answered me: "No, it's going to be a bit short in maths", haha.
-I still wanted to try and, indeed, my grades were not sufficient, it was the "High Level" in England. 🇬🇧 Then I took the BBA Edhec competition without having obtained my baccalaureate.
+Thank you for the interview, I'm happy to share my story with you.
+So, I went to school in Belgium until I was 15.
+Then I moved to England where I took the A-levels at 18.
+I hated school, so I asked the headmaster if I could do two years in one.
+He replied, "No, it'll be a bit short on math," haha.
+I still wanted to try, and indeed, my grades weren't high enough; it was "High Level" in England.
+After that, I took the BBA entrance exam for EDHEC without having obtained my A-levels.

-I studied entrepreneurship and graduated top of my class.
-Giving a speech in front of 3,000 people was a big challenge for me, who was very shy at the time.
+I followed the entrepreneurship track and graduated top of my class.
+Giving a speech in front of 3000 people was a big challenge for me, as I was very shy at the time.

-I knew very quickly that I wanted to join the family business to make my contribution and develop my own project on the side: launching a bedding website thanks to my few years of experience in the family business.
-Today, I am the happy founder of Maison Alba !
-I am happy to be able to tell you about my journey in this interview.
+I knew very early on that I wanted to join the family business to contribute and develop my own project on the side: launching a bedding website thanks to my years of experience in the family business.
+Today, I am the proud founder of Maison Alba !
+I am delighted to share my journey with you in this interview.

 What made you want to become an entrepreneur?

-I am the 6th generation of a family business and seeing my father's passion for bedding inspired me.
-I knew that this was the field in which I wanted to undertake.
-It was obvious!
+I am the 6th generation of a family business, and seeing my father's passion for bedding inspired me.
+I knew that this was the field I wanted to work in.
+It was a no-brainer!

-Why start out as an entrepreneur in bedding and not another field?
+Why start a business in the bedding industry and not another field?

-At one point, ready-to-wear attracted me.
-When I was in England, I didn't revise much and I was bored, so I started a clothing brand.
-But bedding is the area I master the most and I want to stay in furniture.
+At one point, ready-to-wear clothing appealed to me.
+When I was in England, I wasn't studying much and I was bored, so I started a clothing brand.
+But bedding is the area I know best, and I want to stay in the furniture industry.

-Do you think that every entrepreneur should keep his project secret or talk about it around him?
+Do you think every entrepreneur should keep their project secret or talk about it with those around them?

-For clothes, I talked to everyone, but for Alba, I didn't talk to anyone.
+I talked to everyone about the clothes, but I didn't talk to anyone about Alba.
 Looking back, I still don't know what's best.
-I think you should only talk to your loved ones, to people you trust, to get feedback.
+I think you should only talk about it with close friends and family, people you trust, to get feedback and advice.

 Do you think being a female entrepreneur in 2024 is a challenge?
 More so than if you were a man?
 Why?

 No, I think it's a blessing.
-50 years ago, our grandmothers didn't even ask themselves the question.
-So I think that today, we're very lucky; there are lots of groups and associations that exist and help people get started.
-For me, it doesn't change much; entrepreneurship is an eternal adaptation.
+Fifty years ago, our grandmothers wouldn't have even considered it.
+So, I believe we're very fortunate today; there are plenty of groups and associations that exist and provide support for getting started.
+For me, it doesn't change much; entrepreneurship is a perpetual process of adaptation.

-Today, we have disadvantages, but also advantages, like for example: the internet.
-I think that, when you are a woman, it is the same as before: you have advantages and disadvantages, and vice versa for men.
-It is just a question of mentality.
+Today, we have disadvantages, but also advantages, such as the internet.
+I think that, for women, it's the same as it was in the past: we have advantages and disadvantages, and vice versa for men.
+It's simply a question of mentality.

 A person who inspires you?

-• My father and grandfather, as well as my brothers, are people who each undertake in their own way.
-For me, there are no rules for undertaking.
+• My father and grandfather, as well as my brothers, are all entrepreneurs in their own way.
+For me, there are no rules for entrepreneurship.

-• I also think of Colombine, my best friend, who is an osteopath and who is also an entrepreneur after all.
-She manages her patients all by herself and she is a hard worker.
+• I'm also thinking of Colombine, my best friend, who is an osteopath and also an entrepreneur.
+She manages her patients all by herself and she's a hard worker.

-In fact, bosses and especially enthusiasts inspire me.
+In fact, bosses and especially passionate people inspire me.

-What did you learn from this entrepreneurial experience?
+What have you learned from this entrepreneurial experience?

-The negative: managing solitude, a journey where you feel alone and that's normal.
+The downside: dealing with loneliness, a journey where you feel alone, and that's normal.

-The positive: perseverance.
+The positive aspect: perseverance.
 Despite all these somewhat solitary aspects, you gain a lot of self-confidence when you succeed.

 Entrepreneurship is also about sharing your values.
 What impact do you want to have and what cause is close to your heart?

-The greatest satisfaction is the feedback I receive from my customers.
-Seeing that people comment and like the product is incredible.
-And when I see their feedback: "I sleep better, I feel better or: I no longer have back pain", it is my greatest pride to see that I please them and that they please me in return.
+My greatest satisfaction comes from the feedback I receive from my customers.
+Seeing people comment on and like the product is incredible.
+And when I see their comments: "I sleep better, I feel better, or even: my back pain is gone," it's my greatest pride to see that I'm making them happy and that they're making me happy in return.

 What does success mean to you?

-It's super corny, but what I sincerely think is that every day, you continue to love 100% what you do.
+It's super cliché, but what I sincerely think is that every day, you continue to love 100% what you do.

-Do you think it is possible to be successful in your personal and professional life?
+Do you think it's possible to have a successful personal and professional life?

 Yes, I think so, because everyone has their own definition of success.
-For me, for example, if I like what I do, it necessarily has an impact on my personal life, and if my loved ones like what they do, I have succeeded.
+For me, for example, if I love what I do, it inevitably has an impact on my personal life, and if my loved ones love what they do, I've succeeded.
 My success is that my loved ones and I are happy.

-It was a pleasure to welcome Valentine for this interview and to learn more about her journey which will inspire many.
+It was a pleasure to have Valentine for this interview and to learn more about her journey which will inspire many.

 Back to blog